How can I start an Energy Community?

 Energy Community: Hyllegaard Høje Energifællesskab

-Role in the Energy Community: <p>"Hyllegaard Udvikling" operates "Hyllegaard Høje storbofællesskab" in the development stage and it is "Hyllegaard Høje Udvikling" that has set the framework for the future community.
-The framework for "Hyllegaard Høje Storfællesskab" is descripted in the design manual and here you can read that all buildings shall be heated by the common heat supply, which is a thermogrid combined with decentralized heat pumps, all homes shall receive solar power, etc.</p>
+"Hyllegaard Udvikling" operates "Hyllegaard Høje storbofællesskab" in the development stage and it is "Hyllegaard Høje Udvikling" that has set the framework for the future community.
+The framework for "Hyllegaard Høje Storfællesskab" is descripted in the design manual and here you can read that all buildings shall be heated by the common heat supply, which is a thermogrid combined with decentralized heat pumps, all homes shall receive solar power, etc.

 Name: Manager

-Energy Community: Halkidiki Pilot
+Energy Community: Halkidiki Energy Community

-Role in the Energy Community: <p>Establishing our local community has been a constructive process.
+Establishing our local community has been a constructive process.
 Many of our clients appreciate having access to real-time information about their energy use, as it helps them better understand their daily consumption habits and learn how to save energy.
-This awareness has encouraged more mindful use of electricity during the day and shown that spending less energy means not only saving money, but also helping the environment.</p>
+This awareness has encouraged more mindful use of electricity during the day and shown that spending less energy means not only saving money, but also helping the environment.

 Name: Manager

-Energy Community: Cascais Pilot
+Energy Community: Cascais Energy Community

 Useful links to know more about: